dat-ecosystem-archive/docs/docs/cookbook/browser.md

 })
 ```

-## Unsatisfied?

-If you still aren't satisfied, come over to our community channels and ask a question.
+Come over to our community channels and ask a question.
 It's probably a good one and we should cover it in the documentation.
 Thanks for trying it out, and PRs always welcome!

 [![#dat IRC channel on freenode](https://img.shields.io/badge/irc%20channel-%23dat%20on%20freenode-blue.svg)](http://webchat.freenode.net/?channels=dat)
 [![datproject/discussions](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/datproject/discussions?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)